Here's the best way to spend a getaway to Cork City.

 Follow up your trip to the Gaol with a coffee at the Lewis Glucksman Gallery in University College Cork (UCC).
 This gallery places education at the heart of its activities with screenings, workshops and tours exploring art in greater depth.
 See how conveniently compact and friendly Cork is with a peaceful stroll through the UCC campus that brings you to the nearby Fitzgerald Park.
 After your wander in the area, head to the Huguenot Quarter.

-The Crawford Gallery is a cultural institution and the regional art museum for Munster.
+Visit The Crawford Gallery, Munster's regional art museum and much loved cultural institution.
 Dedicated to the visual arts, both historic and contemporary, it has 2,000 works, ranging from 18th century Irish and European paintings and sculptures, through to contemporary video installations.
 Admission to the Gallery and exhibitions is free.

 The English Market